AlbionaHoti/zkfest-voting/README.md

 1. `vote(Stage stage)`: Allows a user to vote for a specific stage.
 2. `voterStages(address voter)`: Returns an array indicating which stages a voter has participated in.

-The contract uses bitwise operations to efficiently store voting data, which helps minimize storage costs and, consequently, pubdata costs on zkSync Era.
+The contract uses bitwise operations to efficiently store voting data, which helps minimize storage costs and, consequently, pubdata costs on ZKsync Era.

 ## Deployment Script: deploy.ts

 The deployment script (`deploy.ts`) is responsible for deploying the `ZKFestVoting` contract and demonstrating various interaction scenarios.
-It's designed to showcase how different parameters affect transaction execution and costs on zkSync Era.
+It's designed to showcase how different parameters affect transaction execution and costs on ZKsync Era.

 ### Key Components

 1. **Contract Deployment**
    - Uses `deployer.deploy()` to deploy the `ZKFestVoting` contract.
    - Estimates and logs the deployment fee.
-   - Enables automatic contract verification on zkSync's block explorer.
+   - Enables automatic contract verification on ZKsync's block explorer.

 2. **Wallet Setup**
    - Creates a wallet instance using a private key from environment variables.
-   - Connects the wallet to the zkSync provider.
+   - Connects the wallet to the ZKsync provider.

 3. **Test Scenarios**
    - Defines multiple test scenarios with varying `gasPerPubdata` and `gasLimit` values.
    - Each scenario attempts to vote for a specific stage using custom transaction parameters.

 4. **Custom Transaction Creation**
-   - `createCustomTx()` function builds zkSync-specific transactions (type 113).
+   - `createCustomTx()` function builds ZKsync-specific transactions (type 113).
    - Allows setting custom `gasPerPubdata` and `gasLimit` values.
-   - Demonstrates how to construct transactions with zkSync-specific features.
+   - Demonstrates how to construct transactions with ZKsync-specific features.

 5. **Transaction Execution and Monitoring**
    - Sends transactions using `wallet.sendTransaction()`.